-At the end of the course (30 hours + personal work) the students will be able to:
+After completing the course, students will be able to:

-- Describe the main physical properties of a fluid. - Identify the specificity of fluid mechanics in the continuum mechanics framework (i.e. compared to solid mechanics). - Identify the non-dimensional numbers at play in any fluid mechanics problem and deduce how to perform experiments with appropriate similarity. - Understand the notion of stresses and its representation through stress tensor. - Describe the physical meaning of each term in the Navier-Stokes' equations - Identify the different flow regimes. - Evaluate the generalized force applied on any object in still water. - Understand when the perfect fluid assumption is valid.
+- Describe the main physical properties of a fluid. - Identify the specificity of fluid mechanics in the continuum mechanics framework (i.e. compared to solid mechanics). - Identify the non-dimensional numbers at play in any fluid mechanics problem and deduce how to perform experiments with appropriate similarity. - Understand the notion of stresses and its representation through stress tensor. - Describe the physical meaning of each term in the Navier-Stokes' equations. - Identify the different flow regimes. - Evaluate the generalized force applied on any object in still water. - Understand when the perfect fluid assumption is valid.

-This course aims to present the foundations and general principles of fluid mechanics.
 The lectures cover the following topics: